Story of St. Kevin’s

 Although we lost the Senior league Division 2 final, promotion to Division One was won for the first time in the club’s history in 1980.
 Another Division 2 final defeat came in 1982.The club played in the senior championship from 1980 to 1990, where the high point was reaching the semi final in 1984 but were beaten by eventual winners Clane by five points.

 The club returned to Intermediate status in 1991, and reached seven championship finals since then losing out in ’95 and 96 (replay),’98 and ’99 (replay),’04 and ’05 before eventually regaining the title in 2008.
-The Senior League Division Three title was won twice more in 1997 and 2004 and the Division Two title (the Jerome Casey Cup) was also won in 2008.
+The Senior League Division Three title was won twice more in 1997 and 2004 and the Division Two title (the Jerome Casey Cup) was also won in 2008 and again in 2017.

 Indeed 2008 was the most successful year in the club’s history, as apart from winning the Intermediate championship and the senior league division two, the following titles were also won, Under 21 ‘B’ championship, minor league division 3, Under 16 league division 3, under 15 league division 3, Under 13 North Board Spring League division 2 (joint winners), Under 10 North Board Autumn League and the Under 8 North Board Spring League (joint winners).
 The latest title won by the club was the under 21 ‘B’ championship in 2012.